SMSPIRITUALITY—MEDIA

 Noting

 Noting is the technique of applying a soft mental label to each event in awareness as it arises.
-The classical Burmese instruction begins with the rising and falling of the abdomen as the primary anchor, and asks the practitioner to label each phase of the breath (rising, falling) and to label whatever else arises in awareness as it interrupts the breath (thinking, hearing, seeing, pressure, itching, liking, not-liking).
-The labels are deliberately short, deliberately undramatic, and applied in the same mental tone in which one might note the weather — close enough to the moment that the attention is held to the event, far enough back from it that the event is not gripped or pushed against.
-Walking meditation, broken down into noted segments (lifting, moving, placing) in long-form retreat, alternates with sitting.
-The technique's distinctive feature is its portability: it has been taught successfully to lay practitioners in retreats lasting two weeks, and to long-term retreatants whose curriculum the noting carries across years.
-The instruction is procedurally stable enough that a Burmese teacher trained in the method, an American IMS-trained insight teacher, and a clinical MBSR instructor are recognisably teaching the same operation under three different cultural framings.
+The classical Burmese instruction begins with the rising and falling of the abdomen as the primary anchor.
+The practitioner labels each phase of the breath (rising, falling) and labels whatever else arises in awareness (thinking, hearing, seeing, pressure, itching, liking, not-liking).
+The labels are short, undramatic, and applied in the same mental tone as noting the weather.
+They are close enough to the moment to hold attention on the event, but not so close that the event is gripped or pushed against.
+In long-form retreat, sitting alternates with walking meditation, broken into noted segments (lifting, moving, placing).
+The instruction is procedurally stable enough that a Burmese teacher trained in the method, an American IMS teacher, and a clinical MBSR instructor are recognisably teaching the same operation under three different cultural framings.

 Mahasi's reading of the Satipaṭṭhāna